yanntm/pnmcc-tests/README.md

 ## License

-This project is made available in the hope it may prove useful, under a Gnu Public License v3.
+This project is made available in the hope it may prove useful.
+This project source code is released under the terms of [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).

 (c) Yann Thierry-Mieg.
 LIP6, Sorbonne Université, CNRS.